jokob-sk/NetAlertX/front/plugins/README_DE.md

 #### params

 The `params` array in the `config.json` is used to enable the user to change the parameters of the executed script.
-For example, the user wants to monitor a specific URL.
+For beispiel, the user wants to monitor a specific URL.

-> 🔎 Example:
+> 🔎 Beispiel:
 > Passing user-defined settings to a command.
 Let's say, you want to have a script, that is called with a user-defined parameter called `urls`:
 >
 > ```bash